 This ride has stunning views of Mt Cook, Lakes Pukaki and Ohau, McKenzie Basin and Waitaki valley.
-The ride is 300km with five days riding.
+The ride is 360km with five days riding.
 The trail is suitable for those with moderate cycling abilities – up to a grade 2 level.
 It is undulating with some short steep sections that are on and off road.
 The Otago Central Rail Trail is graded level 1.
 We will have two vehicles to transport your gear between shared accommodation and as support for you all.
 There will be cycle leaders riding with the group plus the backup team of two, all of whom will provide low key assistance if needed.

 Day one: Leaving Dunedin at 8.30am (from the Leviathan) to Mt Cook Village.
 We will travel by minivan via Oamaru arriving at Mt Cook village early enough to allow you to visit the Sir Edmund Hillary Centre and take short walks/cycle about the Village.
-Accommodation is at the Backpacker Lodge.
-We share rooms and have a main dinner meal, (dessert is at own cost) at the Chamois Bar & Grill.
-Breakfast in the Lodge kitchen.
+Accommodation is at the Mount Cook Lodge in the quad rooms.
+We have a main dinner meal, (dessert is at own cost) at the Chamois Bar & Grill and make our own breakfast in the Lodge kitchen.

-Day Four: (65 km) Lake Ohau Lodge – Otematata.
-The ride takes you to the highest point on the trail with stunning views back to Mt Cook and over Lake Ohau.
+Day Four: (69 km) Lake Ohau Lodge – Otematata.
+The ride takes you to the highest point on the trail with views back to Mt Cook and over Lake Ohau.
 Accommodation is at the Otematata Hotel with dinner and breakfast included.